Heidi Baader-Nobs

 Heidi Baader-Nobs (born 5 December 1940) is a Swiss composer.
-She was born in Delémont, and trained as a teacher at the Ecole Normale in Delémont.
+She was born in Delémont, and studied violin and piano at school before training as a teacher at the Ecole Normale in Delémont.
 She later studied composition and music theory with Robert Suter and Jacques Wildberger at the Basle Musik-Akademie.
+In 2018 Baader-Nobs was commissioned to compose a piece for the Festival frauenkomponiert (Women Composed) 2018.